DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-27-updating-the-activity-log-to-include-academic-years.md

 The summary card title shows the provider's operating name, linked to the provider's details page.

-The summary list within the card shows the academic years in reverse chronological order.
+The summary list in the card shows the academic years in reverse-chronological order.
 We include the 'next', 'current' and 'last' suffixes where relevant.

 If the provider has been deleted from the register, we remove the link from the provider name but retain the activity item.
 We do not delete items from the activity log, as it is a permanent record.